kubermatic/docs/content/kubermatic/main/tutorials-howtos/networking/expose-strategies/_index.en.md

 Note that only the port `6443` needs to be allowed for external apiserver access, the port `8088` needs to be allowed only between the worker-nodes network and the seed cluster network.

-This expose strategy is still in alpha stage and to use it, it first needs to be enabled [via a feature gate](#enabling-the-tunneling-expose-strategy-alpha).

-The current limitations of this strategy are:
+The following limitations apply to the Tunneling expose strategy:

-* Not supported yet in set-ups where the worker nodes should pass from a corporate proxy (HTTPS proxy) to reach the control plane.
+* It is not supported in set-ups where the worker nodes should pass from a corporate proxy (HTTPS proxy) to reach the control plane.
 * An agent is deployed on each worker node to provide access to the apiserver from within the cluster via the `kubernetes` service.
 The agent binds the IP used as the `kubernetes` service endpoint.
+This address can not collide with any other address in the cluster / datacenter.
   The default value of tunneling agent IP is `100.64.30.10`.
-This is a configurable field in the cluster API (`spec.clusterNetwork.tunnelingAgentIP`).
-Please make sure that this IP cannot collide with anything else running in the datacenter.
+The default value can be changed via the cluster API (`spec.clusterNetwork.tunnelingAgentIP`).

 ## Configuring the Expose Strategy
 The expose strategy can be configured at 3 levels: